Dark Side of the Ring topic for tonight on Vice TV, Dark Side of Football - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Tonight’s Dark Side of the Ring documentary focuses on Jake Roberts and his siblings surviving abuse at the hands of their father, and is called “In The Shadow Of Grizzly Smith.”
+Tonight’s Dark Side of the Ring documentary focuses on the “Dynamite Kid” Tommy Billington.
 The show airs tonight at 8CT/9ET on Vice TV.
-It will be followed by the spinoff series Dark Side of Football at 9CT/10ET with an episode on players playing through pain and dealing with shady team doctors.
+It will be followed by the spinoff series Dark Side of Football at 9CT/10ET with an episode entitled “Why Can’t Cleveland Win?”

-Powell’s POV: Last week’s Ultimate Warrior documentary will air at 7CT/8ET.
-The replay of tonight’s Grizzly Smith documentary airs at 11CT/12ET, and will be followed by the Dark Side of Football replay.
+Powell’s POV: Last week’s Grizzly Smith documentary will air at 7CT/8ET.
+The replay of tonight’s documentary airs at 11CT/12ET, and will be followed by the Dark Side of Football replay.
+By the way, I don’t think people will be asking that question about the Cleveland Browns much longer after the team went 11-5 last year, but it should still be an interesting piece.

 Be the first to comment